Modem vs. Router: Should You Buy or Rent?

 Network Type

-- 802.11ac is the latest and fastest network type.
+• 802.11ac is the latest and fastest network type.
 It’s also backward-compatible with 802.11n devices.
 If you have a lot of devices that connect to the internet wirelessly, then this is the best option.
 It’s also the more secure Wi-Fi network.

-- 802.11n is an older standard with speeds up to 600 Mbps.
+• 802.11n is an older standard with speeds up to 600 Mbps.
 It’s not as fast as 802.11ac, which has a 1 Gbps throughput, but it has a longer range.

 Beamforming

 Beamforming directs wireless signals to where they’re needed most.
 It’s especially beneficial if you have devices far from the router or in difficult-to-reach places.
-Beamforming also compensates for the reduced broadcast area of Wi-Fi over the new 5 GHz band supported by new 802.11ac and 802.11n routers.
+Beamforming also compensates for the reduced broadcast area of Wi-Fi over the 5 GHz band supported by 802.11ac and 802.11n routers.

 Dual-Band

 A dual-band router allows you to use the older and slower 802.11n network or the newer and faster 802.11ac network.
-It splits your devices on two bands — 2.4 GHz and 5 GHz — to increase the available bandwidth and boost speeds.
+It splits your devices into two bands — 2.4 GHz and 5 GHz — to increase the available bandwidth and boost speeds.
 By using the 2.4 GHz band on the older 802.11n network and the 5 GHz band on the latest 802.11ac network, you reduce the chance of running into common issues when devices share the 2.4 GHz band with 802.11ac devices.

 Dual-band network routers are more expensive than single-band routers, but they’re worth the investment if you have multiple devices that connect to the internet wirelessly at the same time.